 - Remove foil and bake for another 15-20 minutes, or until apples are tender.

-- Remove from oven and let cook slightly.
+- Remove from oven and let cool slightly.
+Serve immediately.